Bachelor and Master students

 You will need the following when you apply for a residence permit:

-- Proof of extra health insurance (if you are admitted to a one-year master programme)
+- Proof of extra health insurance, optional (for non-emergency events especially if admitted to a one-year programme)

 - A valid passport

-- A personal bank statement in English, showing that you have enough funds to support yourself for the duration of the permit period you apply for.
+- A personal bank statement in English with the currency clearly stated, showing that you have enough funds to support yourself for the duration of the permit period you apply for.